Caviar tongue

 It is normal for there to be veins visible underneath the tongue, partly because the mucous membrane is so thin and translucent in this region, but where these vessels become dilated and tortuous, they may appear round and black like caviar.
-However, with caviar tongue, the blood vessels become dilated and tortuous and appear round and black (resembling caviar).
 Caviar tongue is also referred to as sublingual varices (plural) and varix (singular) and look like varicose veins in the tongue.
 It is a benign, asymptomatic, venous lesion.

 History

 It was first described by William Bennett Bean in 1952, when he thought it looked like caviar.